HagenSR/byte_le_royale_2022/sphinx/Movement_Controller.rst

   :width: 400
   :alt: Degrees

-Also the shooter max speed is 25 units.
+The shooter max speed is 25 units.

+The movement controller will often place you beyond your desired location.
+This is not a bug, but instead a realistic modeling of inertia.

 Example
 ------------